ankaAR/bestiario5e/_creatures/goat.md

 armor_class: "10"
 ---

-***Charge.*** If the goat moves at least 20 ft. straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 2 (1d4) bludgeoning damage.
+***Charge.*** If the goat moves at least 20 ft. straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 2 (1d4) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 10 Strength saving throw or be knocked prone.

 ***Sure-Footed.*** The goat has advantage on Strength and Dexterity saving throws made against effects that would knock it prone.

 ### Actions

 ***Ram.*** Melee Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
-Impacto: 3 (1d4 + 1) bludgeoning damage.
+Impacto: 3 (1d4 + 1) puntos de daño contundente.